sarawutcpe/pattern-springldap/README.md

 If you visit the site at http://localhost:8080, you should be redirected to a login page provided by Spring Security.

-Enter username ben and password benspassword.
-You should see this message in your browser:
+Enter username `ben` and password `benspassword` You should see this message in your browser:

     Welcome to the home page!